parkermac/LO/obs/README.md

 - time [datetime UTC]
 - name [station name or None]

-#### [year].p is a pickeld DataFrame with all the processed data for all the casts.
+#### [year].p is a pickled DataFrame with all the processed data for all the casts.

 **index** is just numbers, one for each depth

 **columns**:
 - 'cid', 'lon', 'lat', 'time', name are IDENTICAL for all rows of a given cast, and correspond to a single row in the info_[year].p DataFrame
 - 'z' [z-position in meters, positive up, zero at free surface]
-- 'salt (SA g kg-1)' [Absolute Salinity in g kg-1]
+- 'SA' [Absolute Salinity in g kg-1]
-- 'temp (CT degC)' [Conservative Temperature in degC]
+- 'CT' [Conservative Temperature in degC]
 - 'DO (uM)' [dissolved oxygen in umol L-1]
 - and whatever other data columns there are...

 Note that we use a sort of cumbersome naming convention for the data columns, including the units explicitly so it is clear what we are dealing with in subsequent use.
-After I have done more processing I will create a master list of preferred and acceptable variable names, e.g. we might allow for both 'salt (SA g kg-1)' and 'salt (psu)'.
+After we have done more processing I will create a master list of preferred and acceptable variable names.

 ---